 News and Announcements

-- Draft RIPE NCC Activity Plan and Budget 2014
+- Archived: Draft RIPE NCC Activity Plan and Budget 2015

-The Draft RIPE NCC Activity Plan and Budget 2014 is now available for members to review.
+On 24 September 2014, the RIPE NCC published the Draft RIPE NCC Activity Plan and Budget 2015 for members to review.

 - Archived: RIPE NCC Launches General Meeting Registration Through LIR Portal

 The RIPE NCC launched General Meeting registration for voting and attendance for the November 2014 meeting

 - ENOG 8/RIPE NCC Regional Meeting Highlights

 ENOG 8/RIPE NCC Regional Meeting Report

 - RIPE NCC Survey 2013 Key Findings and Results